Webtoon (platform): Comics platform (2005–2014)

+Global launch (2014–present)

 On July 2, 2014, the Line Webtoon website and mobile app were launched worldwide, allowing international artists to upload their own works to the service.
-Hundreds of webtoons are available in the self-publishing section of Webtoon, known as CANVAS, where artists can be paid based on page views.
+Hundreds of webtoons are available in the self-publishing section of Webtoon, known as Canvas, where artists can be paid based on page views.
 JunKoo Kim, Director and Head of the Line Webtoon Division at the time of the launch, stated that a partnership with established and up-and-coming American creators would serve to "expand [Line Webtoon's] selection of titles and help [the creators] expand their fan base."
 Naver Corporation selected 42 webtoons (including Noblesse, Tower of God, and The God of High School) and one new webtoon by an American artist to be available on the service in English at launch.
 According to 148 Apps, the service offered "plenty of content" at launch, as seven to ten webtoons were updated each day and the webtoons spanned various genres.

+The company's business model has expanded to include paid content sales, advertising revenue, and IP business revenue.
+When launched in 2013, Webtoon's programs generated 23.2 billion won.
+By 2022, these programs will have grown to 2.25 trillion won (USD $1.69 billion), an increase of more than 87 times.

+In 2016, Webtoon Entertainment Inc. was incorporated under the Delaware General Corporation Law.
+In May 2020, it was announced that Webtoon was being transferred to Naver Webtoon Corp.
+After the purchase of Wattpad in early 2021 by Naver Corporation, both companies started to work together under Naver's content division.
+In June 2024, following reorganizations, Webtoon Entertainment Inc. went public.

 Partnerships

-In April 2013, Naver Webtoon created a Profit Page Share program.
-This compensation program that allow artists to get a larger profit through advertisements or their own personal stores, but is shared between NHN Corp and the artists themselves.